piotrekkonczyk/dotfiles/README.md

 # Dotfiles

-All the comments and formatting were performed by AI, so the config files look clean.
+All comments and formatting were done by AI, so the config files are clean.

 ## Contents